TeoPirato/Pathfinding/README.md

 - Choose between the A* and Dijkstra algorithms.
 - Change the position of starting and goal nodes.
 - Place and remove walls by clicking on any tile or drag to change multiple ones.
-- Generate a random Maze to test the pathfinding.
+- Generate a randomly generated maze to test the pathfinding.

 ## How to use